GatorIncubator/gatorgrouper/README.md

 ```

 This indicates that groups should each contain 4 members.
 The provided group
-size should be greater than 2 and equal to or less than half the total number of
+size should be greater than or equal to 2 and equal to or less than half the total number of
 students.
 If the group size is not specified, the default group size is 3.

 ### Number of groups